pratikkr107/Portfolio/README.md

 - Sections to showcase my projects, skills, and experiences
 - Contact form to enable easy communication

-## Deployment

-The portfolio website has been deployed and is accessible through the following link: https://manisha-v.github.io/portfolio/.

 ## How to Use

 1. Clone the repository to your local machine using `git clone`.